douggarding/wheninrome/README.md

 #### Other Thoughts and Considerations on This (My) Process

-I feel that coding, enginering, and software development is often viewed as a highly structured, organized, technical and sometimes "linear" endeavor.
+I feel that coding, engineering, and software development is often viewed as a highly structured, organized, technical and sometimes "linear" endeavor.
 However, I often tend to approach the writing of code and the creation of software as a "creative" endeavor.
 So naturally, my process emulates what one might go through when writing literature, composing music, or creating other forms of artwork.
-This of course invovles as much pre-planning and thinking as possible, but when it comes to composing, structuring, and otherwise writing code, the process is a little more free-form.
+This of course involves as much pre-planning and thinking as possible, but when it comes to composing, structuring, and otherwise writing code, the process is a little more free-form.
 A musician might write the lyrics before the music for one song, and then write the music and then the lyrics for another song.

 The nature of this project also forced me to deviate slightly from what my process would normally be.
 I was essentially given some specifications and then instructed to go complete them in isolation.
 Normally, I would be asking colleagues and others for advice and suggestions along the way and changing course as correction and/or suggestions were given.
 I didn't have that resource available to me for this exercise.

 I claim to do great work as a programmer.
 This does not necessarily guarantee that what I produce is always great in and of itself.
 But what it does guarantee is that what I produce is the greatest that _I'm_ capable of producing based on my current level of experience and knowledge.
-The feedback loop from the knowledge and experience that's afforded to me by teammembers is essentially for me to be able to produce truly great work, beyond what I'm currently capable of when alone.
+The feedback loop from the knowledge and experience that's afforded to me by team members is essentially for me to be able to produce truly great work, beyond what I'm currently capable of when alone.
 It's also an essential part of me being able to further grow and enhance my own knowledge and experience.

 ## Packaging Layout